Komal-Sharma03/ELU_ossfolio/README.md

 GitHub profiles are built around repositories — stars, forks, and commit graphs tell only part of the story.

-If you've spent months reviewing PRs, triaging issues, contributing to other people's projects, or participating in GSoC/GSSoC — none of that shows up clearly on your GitHub profile.
+If you have spent months reviewing PRs, triaging issues, contributing to other people's projects, or participating in GSoC/GSSoC — none of that shows up clearly on your GitHub profile.
 Recruiters miss it.
 Maintainers miss it.
-You can't share it.
+You cannot share it.

 OSSfolio is built to fix that — for students applying to GSoC, for developers sharing their work with recruiters, and for anyone who wants their contributions to actually be seen.